 the demand for the job.

 Apprentice arborists will be paid the minimum wage for apprentices in Scotland.
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.81 an hour (1 April 2022).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 Starting salaries for arborists at assistant or technician level range from £16,000 to £19,000 a year.
 Skilled arborists earn from around £24,000 a year.
 The earnings of arborists who are self-employed will vary.
 They charge a fee which is based on the job to be done.